-The small number of archaeological assessments in the area has resulted in a limited understanding of pre-contact Aboriginal occupation practices in this part of the Province; therefore, archaeological potential modeling is based on the requirements outlined in the Standards and Guidelines for Consultant Archaeologists (Ontario Government

-2011b).
-While Section 1.4 in the Standards and Guidelines for Consultant Archaeologists outlines the conditions for recommendations for the reduction of test pit survey coverage, this is superseded for the HIWEC Transmission Line - Route A study area by Section 2.1.5 as the land has been demonstrated to be situated entirely on Canadian Shield (Ontario Government 2011b).
+The small number of archaeological assessments in the area has resulted in a limited understanding of pre-contact First Nations occupation practices in this part of the Province; therefore, archaeological potential modeling is based on the requirements outlined in the Standards and Guidelines for Consultant Archaeologists (Ontario Government 2011b).
+While Section 1.4 in the Standards and Guidelines for Consultant Archaeologists outlines the conditions for recommendations for the reduction of test pit survey coverage, this is superseded for the Transmission Line - Route B study area by Section 2.1.5 as the land has been demonstrated to be situated entirely on Canadian Shield (Ontario Government 2011b).

-2.2.1 Pre-contact Aboriginal and Contact Period Archaeological Potential
+2.2.1 Pre-contact First Nations and Contact Period Archaeological Potential

-The potential for pre-contact and contact period Aboriginal archaeological resources within the Transmission Line - Route A study area is judged to be high within 50 m of modern watercourses, within 300 m of previously identified areas of cultural significance, and within 150 m of well-drained soil in close proximity to marshes, wetlands or watercourses (Ontario Government 2011b: Section 1.4).
-The presence of two registered archaeological sites within the study area boundaries increases the potential for archaeological remains.
+The potential for pre-contact and contact period First Nations archaeological resources within the Transmission Line - Route B study area is judged to be high within 50 m of modern watercourses, within 300 m of previously identified areas of cultural significance, and within 150 m of well-drained soil in close proximity to marshes, wetlands or watercourses (Ontario Government 2011b: Section 1.4).
+The presence of five registered archaeological sites within the study area boundaries increases the potential for archaeological remains.
 It has been noted also, that multiple archaeological sites exist beyond the study area boundaries.
-Outside these designated proximities the potential for pre-contact Aboriginal archaeological resources is low, however there is moderate potential for archaeological materials that are not in the ground (i.e., pictographs and quarry sites).
-Additionally, the presence of multiple fur trade posts increases the potential for archaeological remains.
-Therefore, further Stage 2 archaeological investigation is recommended to clear the Transmission Line - Route A and ensure there are no impacts to culturally significant sites that may not have been previously recorded.
-As no glacial shorelines are found within the Transmission Line - Route A study area this type of feature does not impact the evaluation of pre-contact Aboriginal archaeological potential.
-Contact period resources in the Transmission Line - Route A study area consist of significant watercourses which would have been equally important to both Euro-Canadian and First Nations people during this time, and the possibility for raw material quarrying activities.
+Outside these designated proximities the potential for pre-contact First Nations archaeological resources is low, however there is potential for archaeological materials that are not in the ground such as pictographs and quarry sites.
+Additionally, the presence of multiple fur trade posts increases the potential for archaeological material.
+Therefore, further Stage 2 archaeological investigation is recommended to clear the Transmission Line - Route B and ensure there are no impacts to culturally significant sites that may not have been previously recorded.
+As no glacial shorelines are found within the Transmission Line - Route B study area this type of feature does not impact the evaluation of pre-contact First Nations archaeological potential.
+Contact period resources in the Transmission Line - Route B study area consist of significant watercourses which would have been equally important to both Euro-Canadian and First Nations people during this time, and the possibility for extensive raw material quarrying activities.